-s 4.3 Elected Directors
+4.3 Elected Directors

-- 4.3.1 Subject to this document, section 201E of the Act and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the Company must elect Elected Directors in accordance with rule 4.5. - 4.3.2 If, for any reason: - (a) the Board fails to conduct an election in accordance with rule 4.5; or - (b) the number of Elected Directors is reduced below the minimum required by rule 4.1 (including by removal from office under rule 4.11), then, subject to this document, section 201E of the Act and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the Company may appoint Elected Directors by ordinary resolution.
+- 4.3.1 Subject to this document, section 201E of the Act and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the members (when electing an Elected Director) must elect Elected Directors in accordance with rule 4.5. - 4.3.2 If, for any reason: - (a) the Board fails to conduct an election by members in accordance with rule 4.5; or - (b) the number of Elected Directors is reduced below the minimum required by rule 4.1 (including by removal from office under rule 4.11), then, subject to this document, section 201E of the Act and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the members may (at any time) appoint Elected Directors by ordinary resolution in accordance with the Act.

-- 4.3.3 Subject to rule 4.3.4, an Elected Director appointed by ordinary resolution automatically retires at the next annual general meeting and is eligible to nominate for re-election under rule 4.4. - 4.3.4 An Elected Director appointed by ordinary resolution to replace an Elected Director removed from office shall hold office for the remainder of the original term of office of the Elected Director removed from office and is eligible to nominate for reelection under rule 4.4.
+- 4.3.3 Subject to rule 4.3.4, an Elected Director appointed by ordinary resolution pursuant to rule 4.3.2 automatically retires at the next annual general meeting and is eligible to nominate for re-election under rule 4.4. - 4.3.4 An Elected Director appointed by ordinary resolution pursuant to rule 4.3.2 to replace an Elected Director removed from office shall hold office for the remainder of the original term of office of the Elected Director removed from office and is eligible to nominate for re-election under rule 4.4.